MaisaDaoud/Tymeinterview/README.md

 ## challenges I faced
-it took me some time to figure out how to solve `dvc command not found bug`, not many available onine solutions.
+1. it took me some time to figure out how to solve `dvc command not found bug`, not many available onine solutions.
 Turns out the I should include the version as per the documentation suggests
+2. Hypreparameter tunning job returns state:infeasible with no infeasible reason msg only  when goal:minimize.
+Solved it by taking -mse and goal:maximise after a few attempts to fix it differently